10yard/dkafe/readme.md

 ## Automatically generated roms

 DKAFE comes with a default frontend built from various patches of the original **dkong.zip** (US Set 1) arcade rom.
-The original rom is required for the patching to work,  it is not provided with the software.
+The original rom is required for the patching to work.
 All patch files are included in the **/patch folder**.

+![DKAFE game info](https://github.com/10yard/dkafe/blob/master/artwork/about/patches.png)

 Credit is given to the original authors below.

-![DKAFE game info](https://github.com/10yard/dkafe/blob/master/artwork/about/patches.png)

 #### By Jon Wilson (me)
+ - Donkey Kong Lava Panic! (dkonglava)
  - DK Who and the Daleks (dkongwho)
- - Donkey Kong Lava Panic! (dkonglava)
  - DK Last Man Standing (dkonglastman)

 #### By Paul Goes - https://donkeykonghacks.net/